kivy/python-for-android/docs/source/android.rst

    arg = os.getenv('PYTHON_SERVICE_ARGUMENT')

    while True:
-       # this will print 'Hello From Service' continually, even when application is switched
+       # this will print 'Hello From Service' continually, even when the application is switched
        print arg
        time.sleep(1)